JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.3.5.
 Model Development With Hyperparameter Tuning <a class="anchor" id="1.3.5"></a>

-[Hyperparameter tuning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is an iterative process that involves experimenting with different hyperparameter combinations, evaluating the model's performance, and refining the hyperparameter values to achieve the best possible performance on new, unseen data - aimed at building effective and well-generalizing machine learning models.
-A model's performance depends not only on the learned parameters (weights) during training but also on hyperparameters, which are external configuration settings that cannot be learned from the data.

 #### 1.3.5.1 Premodelling Data Description <a class="anchor" id="1.3.5.1"></a>

 1. Among the 9 numeric variables determined to have a statistically significant difference between the means of the numeric measurements obtained from LOW and HIGH groups of the <span style="color: #FF0000">CANRAT</span> target variable, only 7 were retained with absolute T-Test statistics greater than 5.